Impact Resource Center

 Over 25 local churches support the Resource Center through different types of food drives.
 The Resource Center also receives surplus prepared food from Second Servings, Service Corporation, and SNAP Kitchen and surplus and nearly out-of-date meat and produce, as well as dry goods and even clothing, from Kroger, Sam’s Club, Walmart, Costco, HEB. and HISD.
 This food is distributed to 2500 or more needy families every month.
 During the summer, the Center provides 400 hot meals a day for a six-week period, thanks to help from the End Hunger Program.
 The Center also provides the food for our homeless ministries food bags and serves over 640,000 hot meals a year.
 Additionally, several local churches serve as satellites to the Resource Center by providing bags of food to their at-risk members.

 The opportunities for volunteering your time and talents abound.
-There are a wide range of opportunities, from leading bible studies, delivering food, clothing or other necessities to a needy person and sharing why, filling bags for families, organizing food and clothes, or working in our warehouse.
+There are a wide range of opportunities, from leading bible studies, delivering food, clothing or other necessities to a needy person, filling bags for families, organizing food and clothes, or working in our warehouse.